nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 - `add t/medical i/S1234567L bt/AB ht/175 cm`
 - `add t/medical i/S1234567L a/22 bt/O md/Paracetamol 500mg twice a day; Atarvastatin 20mg once a day ht/185 cm wt/70 kg il/Mild fever; High cholesterol su/Appendectomy fh/Has family history of high blood pressure ih/MMR; 6 in 1; Hepatitis B gd/Male et/Chinese`

+Below is the list of parameters that can be used with the `add t/medical` command.

 | Parameters | Description                                                          |
 | ---------- | :--------------------------------------------------------------------|
 | `i/`       | _Required_.
 The NRIC of the patient to add medical information to.   |